Rafting down the Li River in Yanghsuo, China with Karst Mountain Views

 You can see the Li River and the karst mountains pictured in the 20 yuan bill that we held in our hand to match the scenery we experienced

-1. Buy ahead in high season via official cruise portals or reputable agents—Chinese holidays sell out weeks in advance.
+1. Buy ahead in high season via official cruise portals or reputable agents — Chinese national holidays sell out weeks in advance.

-2. Carry your passport; staff will scan it at the pier gate.
+2. Carry your passport — staff scan it at the pier gate.

-3. Select a downstream seat (left side) when sailing Guilin → Yangshuo—better lighting on the karst towers.
+3. Choose a downstream left-side seat when sailing Guilin to Yangshuo — the lighting on the karst towers is better on that side.

-4. Pack snacks even on luxury boats; the buffet leans carb‑heavy, and coffee is instant.
+4. Pack snacks even on luxury boats; the buffet leans carbohydrate-heavy and the coffee is instant.

-5. Print or screenshot e‑tickets—cell service fades between gorges.
+5. Download or screenshot your e-tickets before boarding — cell service fades between gorges.

 Riverboat views of the Li River with Karst mountains in the background

-• To Guilin Pier (Zhujiang Wharf): 50‑min taxi from Guilin Liangjiang Airport or 30 min from Guilin Railway Station.
+• Guilin Pier (Zhujiang Wharf): 50-minute taxi from Guilin Liangjiang Airport or 30 minutes from Guilin Railway Station.

-• Yangshuo Return: Public bus (CNY 25) to Guilin, or high‑speed train from Yangshuo Station (actually in Xingping—20 min taxi).
+• Returning from Yangshuo: Public bus (CNY 25) to Guilin, or high-speed train from Yangshuo Station (which is actually in Xingping — allow 20 minutes by taxi).

 That Backpacker Audrey Bergner wearing an orange life vest on the Li River cruise in China

-• Wide‑angle lens – those karst cliffs won’t fit in your phone frame.
+• Wide-angle lens — those karst cliffs really won’t fit in a standard phone frame.

-• Dry bag – engine spray = damp souvenirs.
+• Dry bag — engine spray will find your souvenirs.

-• Quick‑dry towel – doubles as seat cushion, scarf, or picnic mat.
+• Quick-dry towel — doubles as a seat cushion, scarf or impromptu picnic mat.

-• Reusable chopsticks & cup – skip single‑use plastic, sip local jasmine tea like a pro.
+• Reusable cup and chopsticks — skip the single-use plastic and have a local jasmine tea instead.

 Karsts as far as the eye can see during our Li River cruise in China with natural stunning scenery

-18 kmNine‑Horse Fresco HillLocals swear nine stallions appear in the limestone if you squint just right.
-Count them = good luck!
+18 kmNine-Horse Fresco HillLocals say nine stallions appear in the limestone if you look carefully enough — counting all nine is supposed to bring good luck.

-32 kmXingping Ancient TownCobblestone alleys, Ming‑era doorways, and the best beer‑fish in Guangxi.
+32 kmXingping Ancient TownCobblestone alleys, Ming-era doorways, and reportedly the best beer-fish in all of Guangxi.

-40 kmSnail HillSpirals of vegetation resemble—you guessed it—a giant snail shell.
+40 kmSnail HillSpirals of vegetation that genuinely resemble a giant snail shell from the water.

-Keep your camera ready; captains rarely slow down unless you bribe them with a grin and a polite “ting yi xia, hao ma?” (“Could we stop for a moment?”).
+Keep your camera ready — captains rarely slow down unless you ask politely.
+The phrase is ting yi xia, hao ma? (“Could we stop for a moment?”) — a smile helps considerably.

 The journey down the Li River scenic views from the back of the boat with Karst mountain views of in the distance

-1. Leave no trash—river currents carry litter straight into villagers’ fishing grounds.
+1. Pack out all your trash — river currents carry litter directly into villagers’ fishing grounds.

-2. Skip illegal wildlife shows (monkeys on chains, snake charmers).
-Your wallet is your vote.
+2. Skip illegal wildlife shows — monkeys on chains, snake charmers.
+Your spending choices matter here.

-4. Ride bikes, not ATVs on the Yulong River banks—mud tracks scar the fragile bamboo root systems.
+4. Ride bikes rather than ATVs on the Yulong River banks — the mud tracks scar bamboo root systems that take years to recover.

 Nomadic Samuel and That Backpacker cruising down the Li River in China wearing lifejackets and smiling enjoying the experience thoroughly

-Cycling the Yulong ValleyFlat lanes, rice terraces, and villages where grandma still weaves bamboo baskets.Half‑day
+Cycling the Yulong ValleyFlat lanes, rice terraces, and villages where grandmothers still weave bamboo baskets.Half-day

-Moon Hill HikeNatural arch with 360° karst panorama; count 800 stone steps.2 hrs
+Moon Hill HikeNatural arch with a 360° karst panorama at the top.
+Around 800 stone steps to climb.2 hours

 Cruising down the Li River with Karst mountain views and boats off in the distance on a day where we had great weather that day in China